SpaceIL: Beresheet 2

-On 13 April 2019, SpaceIL announced plans for a second attempt to the Moon, Beresheet 2, but on 26 June 2019, SpaceIL said in a statement that the second mission will not target the Moon, and instead it will be to another undisclosed object.
-On 5 February 2020, Shimon Sarid was appointed CEO of SpaceIL to lead the Beresheet 2 project with the goal of getting an uncrewed spacecraft to the Moon and soft-landing it.
-In 2025, the mission was suspended due to lack of funding.
+On 13 April 2019, SpaceIL announced plans for a second attempt to the Moon, Beresheet 2, On 5 February 2020, Shimon Sarid was appointed CEO of SpaceIL to lead the Beresheet2 project with the goal of getting an uncrewed spacecraft to the Moon and soft-landing it.
+Following an extensive review of the Beresheet process, SpaceIL developed the Beresheet2 mission: a 3 spacecraft mission to the Moon comprising one orbiter and 2 landers.
+The two landers were supposed to land on both side of the Moon and conduct scientific experiences while the orbiter was planned to remain in lunar orbit up to 5 years for educational purposes.